Element-Research/hypero/README.md

 end
 ...
 ```
 Hyper-parameters are sampled one at a time.
-This keeps the code pretty simple.
+This keeps the code pretty-simple.
 The first argument to the sampling functions are the name of the hyper-parameter
 as it will be saved in the database.
 These names will also be used as
-columns when retreving the data as a table.
+columns when later retreving the data as a table.

 You can also log cmd-line arguments that you would like to see included in the database:
 ```lua